Copyright © 2023 Alyssa Corso. All rights reserved.

 - Tracking performance and adjusting strategies

-As an SEO consultant, you’re not just executing tactics; you're guiding clients in learning about how SEO can best support their business alongside other marketing tactics they're investing in.
+As an SEO consultant, you're guiding clients in learning about how SEO can best support their business alongside other marketing tactics they're investing in.

 To succeed as a consultant, you need both breadth and depth of knowledge.